 How to obtain a copy of your medical record

-As an alternative, you can print out this form and fax it to 978-287-3652, mail it to the address at the top of the form or scan and email it to email@example.com.
+As an alternative, you can print out this form and fax it to 978-287-3652, mail it to the address at the top of the form, or scan and email it to firstname.lastname@example.org.
 Be sure to fill out this authorization form completely, including your date of birth, dates of service being requested, and what the records are being obtained for (i.e., personal, physician visit, legal, etc.).
 Please include your phone number as well as the complete mailing address and phone number for where the records are being sent.

 How to obtain a birth certificate

 If you wish to obtain a copy of a birth certificate, please call the town clerk’s office in the town you were living in at the time of the birth.
-You can also contact the Concord Town Clerk’s Office at 978-318-3080, or by mail at: Concord Town Clerk, PO Box 535, Concord, MA 01742.
-The Town’s website is www.concordma.gov.
-You can also send an email to firstname.lastname@example.org.
+You can also contact the Concord Town Clerk’s Office at 978-318-3080 or by mail at: Concord Town Clerk, PO Box 535, Concord, MA 01742.
+The town’s website is www.concordma.gov.
+You can also send an email to email@example.com.
+The clerk can provide you with a certified copy of the birth certificate.
+A fee for this service may be charged.
+Paternity papers may also be completed post-birth at the town clerk's office.